aaronesque/gyre-lc/docs/source/user-guide/python-walkthrough.rst

     The stellar models for each binary component, :math:`{\iota}` Ori Aa & Ab, were created with MESA using stellar parameters listed in :footcite:t:`2017:Pablo`.
 The MESA inlists are included for reproducibility of results.

 iOri-Aa-response.h5 & iOri-Ab-response.h5
-    The pulsations models and their corresponding GYRE inlists are also included for each component.
+    The tide models and their corresponding GYRE inlists are also included for each component.
 They are created with GYRE using the parameters listed in :footcite:t:`2017:Pablo`.
 These contain the amplitudes and frequencies for the first 100 normal modes of a star's tidally excited oscillations.

 binary_params.in
     A GYRE-lc inlist specifying the binary parameters and synthetic instrument configuration.
 The ``&observer`` namelist is optional when run from a Jupyter notebook.